 - How would you describe your corporate culture in five words?

-- What's the best part of working here that I wouldn't be able to tell on a tour?
+- What's the best part of working here that I wouldn't be able to see on a tour?

 - What kind of employee achievements does the company recognize?

-- What kind of philanthropy does the company contribute to or participate it?
+- What kind of philanthropy does the company contribute to or participate in?

 - How often do you hold company-wide meetings?